bmeulebroeck/project1/README.md

 # Top Cities To Own and Electric Car

+Final presentation and project write-up documents are in the 'Findings' folder

 ## Census

 Our program starts by executing the Census_Population.ipynb file in the Census folder.
 This notebook performs the following operations: